New Player Application

 The GHTBL is an amateur organization.
 No players or managers are paid for their services.

-There is no age restriction, though most GHTBL players are current and former college-athletes, and future and ex professionals.
+There is no age restriction, though most GHTBL players are current or former college-athletes, prospects and ex professionals.

 The start of the season begins in late May and ends in mid-August.